hun-ah/book-tracker/README.md

 ## Optimizations:

+The first iteration of this website had a lot of issues with responsive styling.
+I decided to redo the whole website, as I was frustrated with the way it looked/was functioning on mobile and it didn't look very good.
+I spent two days refactoring the code, spending more time to understand what I was doing with the CSS, mainly having a better grasp of flexbox and its behaviours.

 The main improvements I would make to this project would be to be able to click on a specific book you would like to delete from the list and remove that book.
 As of now, the user can only remove the last entered book on the list.
 If I have more time in the future, I want to ensure that all book titles will be capitalized.
 I noticed upon testing that a couple book titles did not have the first letter of every word in capitals ie. ('Daring Greatly'